North West Leagues Rules 2021-22

 Only exception to deduction of points is when a team doesn't have a scheduled fixture.

-The Opposition team(s) will NOT be awarded the 4 points.
+The Opposition team(s) will be awarded the winning points.

 If this happens on a weekend that involves a Cup Competition, all teams from that Club winning a Cup match that day will be eliminated from the Cup Competitions and their opponents will replace them in the next round.
 This includes teams who had a bye that day.

-Any game abandoned or player given a red card must be referred to the relevant League Secretary within 48 hours of the event by both teams.
+Any game abandoned must be referred to the relevant League Secretary within 24 hours of the event by both teams.
 The time, score and reason for abandonment to be reported.
 Failure to do so will incur a fine of £50 and any subsequent failure in the same season will incur a further fine of £75.
 If abandonment takes place after 60 minutes the result will stand unless the abandonment is due to foul play of one of the teams.

 - The Rules Committee (at present, Chairman and Fixtures Secretary) are the sole interpreters of these rules.